genderkit/genderkit/_resources/gender-services.md

 layout: misc
 title: Specialist UK gender clinics
 description: List of UK gender services including NHS and private clinics
-attention-title: Updated December 2020
+attention-title: Updated February 2021
-attention-text: This is the most recent information provided by each organisation by 2020-12-09.
+attention-text: This is the most recent information provided by each organisation by 2021-02-01.
 ---

 {% capture warn %}